The Houses of the Oireachtas Commission

 - Overseeing the expenditure of the Houses, paying all salaries and expenses for members and staff, and keeping and publishing annual accounts

-- Employing civil servants who comprise the staff of the Office and exercising functions in relation to staff appointments, performance and discipline, through the Secretary General
+- Employing civil servants who comprise the staff of the Service and exercising functions in relation to staff appointments, performance and discipline, through the Secretary General

 - Producing three-yearly strategic plans, annual reports, annual estimates and other information

-- Deciding on the level of secretarial facilities to be provided to members and parliamentary parties
+- Deciding on secretarial facilities to be provided to members and parliamentary parties

 - Exercising certain legal functions, including participation in proceedings where necessary, and arranging for legal advice